CumulusNetworks/docs/content/cumulus-linux-515/Layer-1-and-Switch-Ports/DHCP/DHCP-Relays.md

 {{%notice note%}}
 In Cumulus 5.13 and earlier, DHCP relay forwards all DHCP client requests to every DHCP server within the same VRF.
 Cumulus Linux generates a single configuration file for each VRF in the format `isc-dhcp-relay-<VRF>`.
 Only one instance of the DHCP relay service runs per VRF.

-Cumulus Linux 5.14 and later enables selective forwarding of DHCP client requests to specific groups of servers within the same VRF and introduces multiple configuration files; one for each server group.
+Cumulus Linux 5.14 and later enables selective forwarding of DHCP client requests to specific groups of servers and introduces multiple configuration files; one for each server group.
 {{%/notice%}}

 In the `/etc/default` directory, create a file with the name of the server group in the format `isc-dhcp-relay-<server-group-id>-<vrf-id>`.
 Add the DHCP server IP addresses and the interfaces participating in DHCP relay associated with the server group (upstream and downstream interfaces).